k-box/k-search-client-php/readme.md

 - no parameters -> default behaviour with mincount = 2 and count = 10, no filter
 - 1 parameter of type string -> assumed as filter, other values are at it's defaults
-- 1 parameter of type int -> assumed as the count for the number of terms to be returned
+- 1 parameter of type int -> assumed as the mincount (the minimun frequency for the facet-term to be returned)
 - 2 parameters of type int -> first the count and second the mincount
 - 3 parameters, the first of type string and the others of type int -> 1: filter, 2: count, 3: mincount

+**please note that in version 0.3.9 and below the single integer parameter case behaviour was to set the `count` parameter of the facet**.

 ### Examples